Sunday, April 28, 2024

 The Silencers (1966)

 Matt Helm (Dean Martin) works as a freelance photographer but was formerly at top agent with ICE (Intelligence & Counter Espionage).
-An American scientist with has gone missing and is suspected of assisting a rogue terrorist group bent one world domination.
+An American scientist has gone missing and is suspected of assisting a rogue terrorist group bent one world domination.
 Helm has no interest in returning to the agency and repeatedly hangs up on MacDonald (James Gregory), ICE Chief.
 However, when Helm is targeted for assassination, he changes his mind.
 Joining another agent, Tina (Daliah Lavi), he sets out for the American southwest to intercept the first MacGuffin.
 During a performance, Sarita (Cyd Charisse) will hand off a secret tape.
 This goes awry and, in the confusion, Gail Hendricks (Stella Stevens) gets the tape.
 Though Gail claims to be an innocent bystander, Helm suspects she is an enemy agent.
-In either case, he knows she is now targeted by the terrorists and he sticks with her until they reveal themselves.
+In either case, he knows she is now targeted by the terrorists, and he sticks with her until they reveal themselves.

 This is a James Bond spoof that is played mostly for laughs.
 Matt Helm doesn't appear to be particularly competent but has plenty of witty comments.
 He succeeds more thanks to his opponents incompetence.
 His gadgets are somewhere between James Bond's spiffy Q branch gear and Maxwell Smart's shoe phone.
 Helm even has a personal assistant with a name that Ian Fleming might have coined: Lovey Kravezit.